Treehouse of Horror XI: "Scary Tales Can Come True"

-Night of the Dolphin
+"Night of the Dolphin"

 In a parody of The Day of the Dolphin and The Birds, Lisa takes pity on the star attraction of Springfield's Marine World, a dolphin named Snorky, whose trainers let him be humiliated while forced to perform stunts for the crowd's amusement.
 After Snorky's show, Lisa sets the dolphin free to swim in the ocean.
 Unbeknownst to Lisa, Snorky is actually king of the dolphins and organizes the world's dolphins into an army to declare war on humanity.

-The dolphins attack Springfield, first killing Lenny during his whiskey-soaked night swim ("alcohol and nightswimming: it's a winning combination") and then the Sea Captain (who claims he can stop them) before marching towards the town on their tails.
+The dolphins attack Springfield, first killing Lenny during his whiskey-soaked night swim ("alcohol and nightswimming: it's a winning combination") and then the Sea Captain (who claimed he could stop them) before marching towards the town on their tails.
 During the town meeting, Snorky takes the stage and reveals he is capable of speaking.
 Snorky tells Springfield that dolphins used to live on land but were banished to the ocean by humans.
 Now the dolphins want to banish all mankind to live underwater.
 The humans refuse to submit to the dolphins' will without a fight, only to find the dolphins greatly outnumber them.
 When Lisa is bitten by a small dolphin after removing a set of bottle rings around its face, Homer encourages the townspeople to fight back.
 A battle ensues between the dolphins and the humans, with heavy casualties on both sides.
 The end of the story reveals the humans lost the war and have been driven into the sea.
 Lisa admits she regrets freeing Snorky in the first place, but Marge comforts her that everyone will have to adjust to their new life as "marine animals".
+As Marge says this, several corpses, including Krusty the Clown, floating past form the words "The End?" nearby, much to her disgust and sadness.